What Teachers Need to Know about Homework

 Having my own child in middle school the past few years has provided my teacher self some fresh, brutally honest insight into the perspective of a middle school student.
 I have learned a lot from listening to Lily’s opinions and ideas.

 Recently we’ve talked a lot about homework.
-Our conversations as well as seeing firsthand what it’s like for her to get home late from sports and then try to do homework before bedtime inspired me to ask her if she’d be willing to share her ideas and experiences with teachers.
+Our conversations – and seeing firsthand what it’s like for her to get home late from sports and then try to do homework before bedtime – inspired me to ask her if she’d be willing to share her ideas and experiences with teachers.
 She was eager and excited.
 I’m happy to introduce my daughter and her thoughts on homework. – Kasey Short

 By Lily Strickland